singingwolfboy/jinja2-iso8601/README.md

 this works well with `datetime`, `date`, and `time` objects.
 You'll need to provide a format string for the `format_date` filter;
 [check the Python documentation for how to write a format string](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes).
+You can also check [the cheatsheet at strftime.org](https://strftime.org).

 For example, let's say you have a variable called `datestr` which is a string representing a datetime in valid ISO-8601 format, such as